DeSevilla/soundproof/README.md

 Notably, LambdaPi forgoes the universe hierarchy of usual dependent type theories for simplicity, so the type of Type is Type; this is essentially similar to the naive set theory idea of the "set of all sets", and leads to [Girard's Paradox](https://en.wikipedia.org/wiki/System_U).
-In fact, this paradox (in the simplification due to [Hurkens](https://www.cs.cmu.edu/~kw/scans/hurkens95tlca.pdf)) is the primary term I'm focusing on representing musically at the moment.
+This paradox (in the simplification due to [Hurkens et al.](https://www.cs.cmu.edu/~kw/scans/hurkens95tlca.pdf)) is the primary term I'm focusing on representing musically at the moment.
 The choice of the paradox is in part due to [Flynt's idea of "concept art"](https://henryflynt.org/aesthetics/conart.html), which would incorporate mathematics but reject the idea of "discovering" truths in favor of constructing beautiful concepts.

-Various desirable features of LambdaPi (equality types, a parser, etc.) have been left out for now, as they're not necessary for my current explorations of the musical side of the problem.
+Various desirable features of LambdaPi (equality types, a parser, etc.) have been left out for now, as they're not necessary for the paradox or for the musical side of the problem.
 I would also like to add a small-step evaluator and incorporate the (unlimited) evaluation process of the non-normalizing term for Girard's Paradox, but there are some structural and conceptual obstacles before this can be done.